RajeshSivadasan/alice-blue-futures/README.md

 You can read through the comments in the ab.py/ab_options.py for detailed understanding.
 # There is an ab.ini/ab_options.ini file which is the key configuration file through which you can control all the parameters of this program, even at realtime using Telegram chats.

+As a onetime setup, please create log and data folder in the same path where the program files are copied.

 Although this is still work in progress, kindly suggest your feedback.
 It will help me improve.

 Feel free to use/distribute this code freely so that new algo developers can get started easily.